jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 * I remove ``doe`` and all its children and their children with the ``-r/--recursive`` option

   ..
-DANGER:: This is a destructive operation takes a lot of effort and time to undo on MacOS_ or Linux_/`Windows Subsystem for Linux`_.
+DANGER:: This is a destructive operation that takes a lot of work and time to undo on MacOS_ or Linux_/`Windows Subsystem for Linux`_.
 Do you want to do it?

   .. code-block:: python
     :emphasize-lines: 1